Mainland China reports 22 new coronavirus cases, including 16 in Xinjiang | Health

 Mainland China reports 22 new coronavirus cases, including 16 in Xinjiang

+As of July 17, the region reported a total of 17 coronavirus cases, plus 11 asymptomatic cases.
+Another 269 people were under medical observation, according to the regional health commission.
+The city launched an emergency response plan on Friday to analyze confirmed cases and asymptomatic infections, state broadcaster CCTV reported, adding the government would carry out epidemiological investigations to trace the source of the infection in order to make sure no one was missed.

+"The epidemic situation is generally controllable," Rui Baoling, the director of the disease control and prevention center in Urumqi was quoted as saying to the state media.
+Epidemic control measures in the city have led to the cancellation of more than 600 scheduled flights at Urumqi Diwopu International Airport, or more than 80% of the daily total, figures from aviation data firm Variflight showed.

-China reported 22 new coronavirus cases in the mainland for July 17, up from 10 cases a day earlier, the health authority said on Saturday.
-Of the new infections, 16 were in far western region of Xinjiang, according to a statement by the National Health Commission.
-The other six were imported cases.
+Urumqi also suspended subway services from late Thursday.
+Including the 16 cases in Urumqi, China reported 22 new coronavirus cases in the mainland for July 17, up from 10 cases a day earlier, the health authority said on Saturday.
+Six others were imported cases.

+China reported 14 new asymptomatic patients, up from five a day earlier.
+China's capital city of Beijing suffered a flare-up of coronavirus infections last month, with the government re-imposing strict control measures that were used across the country earlier in the year to stifle the first wave of infections.
+The measures appear to have doused the recent virus clusters in Beijing.

 ALSO READ